bafsar/SAH2.Libraries/SAH2.Utilities/README.md

 # SAH2.Utilities
-This project present some example utitilies classes.
+This project present some example utilities classes.